NeverZayan/Python-working-Game-codes-2026-for-Casio-GRAPH-MATH-/README.md

 # control list:
 Although controls will be indicated in grey on the menu, for the visually impaired and curious ive listed out the controls and keybinds, aswell as the secrets...
 # FOR SNAKE:
-EXE-start,
+EXE-start

-0-walls on or off,
+0-walls on or off

-4- switch left in mode switcher,
+4- switch left in mode switcher

-6- switch right in mode switcher,
+6- switch right in mode switcher

-8- increase grid size,
+8- increase grid size

-2- decrease grid size,
+2- decrease grid size

-OK- toggle snake colors,
+OK- toggle snake colors

-USE ARROWS TO CONTROL SNAKE,
+USE ARROWS TO CONTROL SNAKE

-SECRET: SHIFT + OK - rainbow snake,
+SECRET: SHIFT + OK - rainbow snake

 # FOR FLAPPY BIRD:
-4- switch left in mode switcher,
+4- switch left in mode switcher

-6- switch right in mode switcher,
+6- switch right in mode switcher

-EXE - play,
+EXE - play

 7- toggle bird colors, default yellow,
 9- toggle pipe colors, default green,
 OK- jump, flaps the bird,